 Leadership skills aren’t just about directing a team towards its goals; it’s about inspiring, empowering, and guiding each team member to realize their full potential.
 Evaluating this skill involves assessing a leader’s ability to foster an environment of growth, provide constructive feedback, and facilitate the development of their team’s strengths.
 A good leader is one who can navigate the complexities of human dynamics to motivate and inspire their team.

 Leadership coaching is a personalized development process aimed at empowering individuals to unlock their full leadership potential.
-Through one-on-one sessions, feedback, and tailored guidance, leadership coaches help leaders hone their skills, enhance self-awareness, and navigate challenges with confidence and effectiveness.
+Through one-on-one sessions, feedback given in real-time, and tailored guidance, leadership coaches help leaders hone their skills, enhance self-awareness, and navigate challenges with confidence and effectiveness.

 2. Communication Skills: